 Sensor information collection, e.g., asset tracking

-Non-critical automotive applications operating in unlicensed bands
+Non-safety related transportation applications operating in unlicensed bands

-Optimizations may include improvements to:

-Security mechanisms for group-addressed frames

-Broadcast mechanisms before association

-Operation outside of context of a BSS

-e.g. timetable/floor map at an airport, is currently provided by signboard.

-This type of information is considered useful to many people at the location.

-New security mechanisms are required for the expected use cases, public use, because the current GTKSA IEEE 802.11 does not provide enough security.
+Some of the broadcast use cases have needs for protecting broadcast traffic and also the privacy of that traffic, in ways that are not addressed by the current standard.

 5.6 Stakeholders for the Standard:

 Stakeholders include chip makers to deliver PHY and MAC sub-systems, mobile devices, personal computers, consumer electronics, as well as system integrators, telecom operators, transportation industries, multiple system operators and video content suppliers.